 10.38.9.4.4 Multiple RSF transmissions in a slot with NB assist

 The operation of multiple RSF transmissions in a slot with NB assist is shown in Figure 42.
 The control phase is conducted by sending a One-to-many Poll Compact frame in the NB channel.
-After control phase, a One-to-many Poll Compact frame is transmitted to trigger RSF transmissions..
+After control phase, the UWB MMS packet including the initial SYNC+SFD fragment, as per Figure 176, is transmitted to trigger multiple RSF transmissions.
+Example operation of the multiple RSF transmissions per slot with NB assist is shown in Figure 42.
+In the ranging slot 3, the initiator transmits one (SYNC + SFD) fragment to trigger Multiple RSF transmissions.
+If responder receives the (SYNC + SFD) fragment of the initiator, after AIFS the responders reply with RSF as configured by the one-to-many Poll Compact frame in the Control Phase which transmitted in slot 0 in Figure 42.
 After the RSF transmission occurs, the measurement report phase is proceeded by sending ranging report Compact frames in the NB channel from the responders to the initiator.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: